Bandhavgarh Fort

 The Bandhavgarh Fort is situated in Bandhavgarh in Umaria district of Madhya Pradesh, India.
 It is located on the Bandhavgarh hill, rising 811 meters above sea level at the centre of the Bandhavgarh National Park.
 It is surrounded by many smaller hills separated by gently sloping valleys.
-These valleys end in small, swampy meadows, locally known as 'bohera'.
+These valleys end in small, swampy meadows, locally known as 'bohera' This fort and region was ruled by many Rajput dynasties and was under Baghel Rajput kings of Rewa till 1947.